 Competitors will be responsible for hanging their own targets and supplying their own target clips.

-Team Match: A two-person team match will be held at the conclusion of the individual match.
+Team Match: A two-person team match, sponsored by the St. Joseph Valley Rifle & Pistol Association will be held at the conclusion of the individual match.
 The course of fire will be 20 shots at 100 yards (A25), 20 shots at 50 yards (A23/5).
 Team scores are calculated by adding the individual scores.
-The Team Match is not part of the 2021 Indiana State Smallbore Championship; however, competitors that are registered for the State Championship, are eligible to compete as individuals who are part of a team.
+The scores from the Team Match are not part of the 2021 Indiana State Smallbore Championship; however, competitors that are registered for the State Championship, are eligible to compete as individuals who are part of a team.
+There is no additional cost to participate in the team match.

 Preparation Time: All prone events are preceded by a 5-minute Pre-Preparation Time before first stages or a 2-minute Pre-Preparation Time before second stages.
 These are followed by 3-minute preparation periods (Rule 6.4.3).

-Eligibility: All CMP-sanctioned matches are open to any individual or team that complies with the eligibility requirements set forth in the rules (Rule 3.0).
-The 2021 Indiana State Smallbore Championship is a CMP-sanctioned event that is being conducted in cooperation with the Indiana State Rifle & Pistol Association (ISRPA).
+Eligibility: The 2021 Indiana State Smallbore Championship is a CMP-sanctioned event that is being conducted in cooperation with the Indiana State Rifle & Pistol Association (ISRPA).
 According to CMP rule 3.6f, Classification reciprocity is recognized for individuals having NRA or USA Shooting Classifications; however, competitors must have a CMP Competition Tracking Number (CT#).
 This is readily achieved online without charge, but must be completed prior to registration.
 Reference is made to the CMP website at https:thecmp.org to register for a CT Number.

 Entries: Entries are limited to 100 competitors which is the capacity of the range for the time allotted.
 All entries are requested in advance.
 If range space is available, entries will be accepted onsite.